PDC-support/benchmarks-procurement/benchmarks/VASP/README.md

 ### Obtaining the source code

-The version should be VASP 6.1.0.
+The version must be VASP 6.1.0.
 The software is not included with this benchmark package archive.
 Getting this software is the responsibility of the Tenderer.
 PDC does not have the redistribution rights of this software.
 From the VASP download site